HugoMuller/roda/README.md

 Usage
 -----

+    var plugins = require('roda')({
+      include: /* files or directories to load */,
+      exclude: /* files or directories NOT to load */,
+      callback: /* function to apply on each loaded plugin */ });

-Assuming we have a `plugins` containing your own plugins:
+Assuming the following case: a project with a `plugins` directory containing custom plugins:

     sampleProject
     ├── plugins